Vacation Rental Investment Guide · Indian Shores, Florida

 Yes.
 Older Indian Shores condos are catching up with hurricane repairs from Helene and Milton, milestone inspection costs, and reserve funding requirements under Florida's post-Surfside laws.
 A typical post-hurricane special assessment in Indian Shores has run $10,000 to $75,000 or more per unit.
 The reserve study and board meeting minutes from the past 12 months are your best early-warning systems.
 Always order these documents before writing an offer.

-How to Sell an Indian Shores Vacation Rental Condo for Top Dollar
+How Do You Sell an Indian Shores Vacation Rental Condo for the Best Price and Fastest Sale?

 Does showing rental income increase my Indian Shores STR sale price?